-115. "Funeral Services" means establishments engaged in undertaking services such as preparing the human dead for burial and arranging and managing funerals.
+115.107.
+"Funeral Services" means establishments engaged in undertaking services such as preparing the human dead for burial and arranging and managing funerals.
 Typical uses include funeral homes or mortuaries.

-116. "Gaming Facilities" means establishments engaged in the lawful, on-site operation of games of chance that involve the risk of money for financial gain by patrons.
+116.108.
+"Gaming Facilities" means establishments engaged in the lawful, on-site operation of games of chance that involve the risk of money for financial gain by patrons.
 Gaming facilities shall include the accessory sale of liquor and food, pursuant to licensing regulations of the City or the State.

-117. "General Retail Services (Small and Large Scale) means sale or rental with incidental service of commonly used goods and merchandise for personal or household use but excludes those classified more specifically by these use type classifications.
+117.109.
+"General Retail Services" (Small and Large Scale) means sale or rental with incidental service of commonly used goods and merchandise for personal or household use but excludes those classified more specifically by these use type classifications.
 Typical uses include department stores, apparel stores, furniture stores, or establishments providing the following products or services: household cleaning and maintenance products; drugs, cards, stationery, notions, books, tobacco products, cosmetics, and specialty items; flowers, plants, hobby materials, toys, and handcrafted items; apparel jewelry, fabrics and like items; cameras, photographic services, household electronic equipment, records, sporting equipment, kitchen utensils, home furnishing and appliances, art supplies and framing, arts and antiques, paint and wallpaper, hardware, carpeting and floor covering; interior decorating services; retail sales of pets; office supplies; mail order or catalog sales; bicycles; and automotive parts and accessories (excluding service and installation).

-- A. General retail services (small scale) include facilities with no more than 10,000 square feet in a single establishment or 30,000 square feet within a multiple-tenant common development. - B. General retail services (large scale) include facilities of 10,000 or more square feet in a single establishment or 30,000 square feet within a multiple-tenant common development.
+- a.
+General retail services (small scale) include facilities with no more than 10,000 square feet in a single establishment or 30,000 square feet within a multiple-tenant common development.

+- b.
+General retail services (large scale) include facilities of 10,000 or more square feet in a single establishment or 30,000 square feet within a multiple-tenant common development.

-118. "General Offices" means the use of a site for business, professional, or administrative offices.
+418.110.
+"General Offices" means the use of a site for business, professional, or administrative offices.
 Typical uses include real estate, insurance, management, travel, or other business offices; organization and association offices; banks or financial offices; or professional offices.
+The use may contain more than one commercial business or a group of nonresidential buildings within a common development.

-119. "General Industry" means enterprises engaged in the processing, manufacturing, compounding, assembly, packaging, storage, treatment, or fabrication of materials and products from prepared materials or from raw materials without noticeable noise, odor, vibration, or air pollution effects across property lines.
+419.111.
+"General Industry" means enterprises engaged in the processing, manufacturing, compounding, assembly, packaging, storage, treatment, or fabrication of materials and products from prepared materials or from raw materials without noticeable noise, odor, vibration, or air pollution effects across property lines.

-120. "Glare" means lighting entering the eye directly from luminaires or indirectly from reflective surfaces that causes visual discomfort or reduced visibility.
+420.112.
+"Glare" means lighting entering the eye directly from luminaires or indirectly from reflective surfaces that causes visual discomfort or reduced visibility.

-121. -54.
+421.113.
 "Grade" means the horizontal elevation of the finished surface of ground, paving, or sidewalk adjacent to any building line.

-- A. -A. For buildings having walls facing one street only, the grade shall be the elevation of the sidewalk (or the boundary line between the property and the street right-of-way in the absence of sidewalks) perpendicular to the center of the wall facing the street. - B. -B. For buildings having walls facing more than one street, the grade shall be the average elevation of the grades of all walls facing each street. - C. -C. For buildings having no walls facing a street, the grade shall be the average level of the finished surface of the ground adjacent to the exterior walls of the building.
+- a.
+For buildings having walls facing one street only, the grade shall be the elevation of the sidewalk (or the boundary line between the property and the street right-of-way in the absence of sidewalks) perpendicular to the center of the wall facing the street. - b.
+For buildings having walls facing more than one street, the grade shall be the average elevation of the grades of all walls facing each street. - c.
+For buildings having no walls facing a street, the grade shall be the average level of the finished surface of the ground adjacent to the exterior walls of the building.

-122. Groundcover means vegetation that helps in stabilizing the soil such as vines, turf, low growing shrubs, and perennials.
+422.114.
+"Groundcover" means vegetation that helps in stabilizing the soil such as vines, turf, low growing shrubs, and perennials.

-123. "Group Residential" means the use of a site for a residence by four or more unrelated persons or distinct individuals, not defined as a family, on a weekly or longer basis.
+423.115.
+"Group Residential" means the use of a site for a residence by four or more unrelated persons or distinct individuals, not defined as a family, on a weekly or longer basis.